 Where would the jobs be?
-In the research that underpinned the report - Creating effective local labour markets: a new framework for regional employment - a national survey of local governments in Australia identified hundreds of thousands of jobs that would be suitable for low-skill workers in areas such as community development and environmental care services.
+In the research that underpinned the Cook et al. (2008) report - Creating effective local labour markets: a new framework for regional employment - a national survey of local governments in Australia identified hundreds of thousands of jobs that would be suitable for low-skill workers in areas such as community development and environmental care services.
 There is enormous unmet need for public works across regional Australia.